sublimetext-io/docs.sublimetext.io/docs/reference/key_bindings.md

 provided by Sublime Text itself.

 `auto_complete_visible`
-   Returns `true`
+: Returns `true`
   if the autocomplete list
   is visible.

 `has_next_field`
-   Returns `true`
+: Returns `true`
   if a next snippet field
   is available.

 `has_prev_field`
-   Returns `true`
+: Returns `true`
   if a previous snippet field
   is available.

 `last_command`
-   Returns the name of the last command run.
+: Returns the name of the last command run.

 `num_selections`
-   Returns the number of selections.
+: Returns the number of selections.

 `overlay_visible`
-   Returns `true`
+: Returns `true`
   if any overlay is visible.

 `panel_visible`
-   Returns `true`
+: Returns `true`
   if any panel is visible.

 `following_text`
-   Test against the selected text and the text following it until the end of the line.
+: Test against the selected text and the text following it until the end of the line.

 `preceding_text`
-   Test against the text on the line up to and including the selection.
+: Test against the text on the line up to and including the selection.

 `selection_empty`
-   Returns `true`
+: Returns `true`
   if the selection
   is an empty region.

 `setting.x`
-   Returns the value of the `x` setting.
+: Returns the value of the `x` setting.
   `x` can be any string.

 `text`
-   Restricts the test
+: Restricts the test
   to the selected text.

 `selector`
-   Returns the name of the current scope.
+: Returns the name of the current scope.

 `panel_has_focus`
-   Returns `true`
+: Returns `true`
   if a panel
   has input focus.

 `panel`
-   Returns `true`
+: Returns `true`
   if the panel given as `operand` is visible.

+  &nbsp;

 #### Context Operators

 `equal`, `not_equal`
-   Test for equality.
+: Test for equality.

 `regex_match`, `not_regex_match`
-   Match against a regular expression (full match).
+: Match against a regular expression (full match).

 `regex_contains`, `not_regex_contains`
-   Match against a regular expression (partial match).
+: Match against a regular expression (partial match).

+  &nbsp;

 ## Command Mode